dong316/academic-website/content/publication/JAS/index.md

   preview_only: false
 # projects:
 # - example
-publication: In *Asian-Australasian Journal of Animal Sciences*
+publication: In *Journal of Animal Science*
 publication_short:
 publication_types:
 - "2"
-publishDate: "2020-11-01T00:00:00Z"
+publishDate: "2021-12-20T00:00:00Z"
 # slides: example
-summary: Physicochemical properties and energy content of yellow dent corn from different climatic origins in growing pigs.
+summary: Nutritional evaluation of fish protein hydrolysate and its application in piglet production.
 tags: []
-title: Physicochemical properties and energy content of yellow dent corn from different climatic origins in growing pigs
+title: Nutritional evaluation of fish protein hydrolysate and its application in piglet production
 # url_code: ""
 # url_dataset: ""
 # url_pdf: ""